When do I use an ALIAS record?¶

 You will use an ALIAS record when you want the domain itself (not as subdomain) to “point” to a hostname.

 This is useful, just like with CNAME records, if you want to point to a hostname instead of an IP address.

 Since it is not possible to use a CNAME record on just the bare domain (“example.com”), the “ALIAS” record type is a solution to that problem.

 When using an ALIAS record, please note that:

 - There can not already be an A or AAAA record on the bare domain (@)

 - An ALIAS record will break DNSSEC on the bare domain (@), because @ A and @ AAAA responses will be missing the RRSIG records, which will break resolution on all resolvers.

 Can I have an example?¶

 @ 10800 IN ALIAS example.example.com.

-Please note the final dot (.) at the end.
-This is important.
-If you leave this out, your record will not work.
+Please note the final dot (.) at the end is necessary for the record to work correctly.